zhongl/iPage/README.md

 # What is it?

-iPage is a key-value store library for java (or any others base on JVM).
+iPage is a java key-value store library, which is designed for message system.

 # Features